wiredoor/home-assistant-wiredoor-addon/README.md

 ## 🚀 Features

+- Secure tunnel connection via WireGuard to a remote Wiredoor server.
 - Expose your Home Assistant instance over HTTPS securely
+- Supports OIDC authentication when enabled on the Wiredoor dashboard.
+- Automatic reconnection after network interruptions or reboots.
 - Includes built-in `wiredoor-cli` for seamless connection
 - Very low resource usage
 - Fully open-source and self-hosted
+- Multi-architecture support: `amd64`, `aarch64`, and `armv7`.

+---

+## How it works

+1. The add-on launches `wiredoor-cli` and connects to your Wiredoor server using configuration provided.
+2. Once online, the node is able to **expose local services like Home Assistant over HTTPS**.
+3. You configure the exposed domain via the Wiredoor dashboard (e.g., `https://hass.yourdomain.com`).

 ---